-- Steroids.
-Injections of corticosteroids reduce swelling and provide pain relief for a few days to a few months.
+- Corticosteroids.
+Injections of corticosteroids (often called steroids) reduce swelling and provide pain relief for a few days to a few months.
 But side effects can occur, and you can only get the shots three or four times a year.
 After the first shot, the others may not work as quickly or as well.

 Other injections, including platelet-rich plasma (PRP) and stem cells, have become popular in recent years.
 PRP is a concentrated form of your own blood.
 It contains natural chemicals that may reduce inflammation and speed healing.
 In stem cell treatment, these special cells are collected from your fat and then injected into your painful joint.
 The ACR/AF guidelines recommend against both of these treatments.
 The procedures are not well standardized and their effectiveness is not yet proven.
 Prolotherapy is an older treatment in which a sugar solution is injected into joints.
 Its usefulness is doubtful and the ACR/AF guidelines do not recommend it.

 Do not rely on medicine for pain relief.
 Always try non-drug options, such as exercise, weight loss, physical therapy, and hot and cold packs.
 Learn more about ways to manage pain.

 Around the clock and all year long, we’ve got you covered with unique pain management tools and resources you won’t find anywhere else.